-You can get mats that are large enough to create a sizable and welcoming area for guests to come and sit.
+You can also get mats large enough to create a sizable and welcoming area for guests to come and sit.

 Mats can also make a gravel campsite easier to walk on and sit in a camping chair, as it will somewhat smooth the surface.

-Whatever kind of RV outdoor rug you choose, they all tend to make an area look 'put together' and inviting.
+Whatever kind of RV outdoor rug you choose, any rug makes an area look 'put together' and inviting.